meertekin/255project/README.md

-# 255project
+# CTIS255 project
-This is a hypothetical music festival web site
+This is a hypothetical music festival web site with HTML , CSS and Javascript.